aionnetwork/aion-docs/community/tool-list.md

 ### [Blockdaemon](http://bit.ly/blockdaemon-aion-node)

 Launch your own Aion node on a public blockchain network, or join a private network in three clicks.
-Blockdaemon is super simple to setup, and comes with a free 2 month trail on all shared nodes.
+Blockdaemon is easy to set up and comes with a free 2-month trial on all shared nodes.

 ### [Nodesmith](https://nodesmith.io/)